Because you’re often working quickly and stealthily, the matter of focusing while doing street photography is important. Here are some tips.

 You can also just work with the built in focus.
 I use the center spot only.
 I don’t want the camera to make the decision as to what is going to be in focus.
-Though the Canon’s also have an interesting Depth of Field setting that will attempt to emulate hyper focus.
-I haven’t used that much.
+Though the Canons also have an interesting Depth of Field setting that will attempt to emulate hyper focus, I haven’t used that much.

 There are other techniques for street focusing that can be used in combination with these focus techniques.
-One of these I’d call – the street ballet.
+One of these I’d call the street ballet.

 Takes some practice, but works well.
 It’s sort of a street ballet.

-Remember, as I’ve said before, you never lower the camera from your eye after taking your shot because this is a dead giveaway.
+Remember, as I’ve said before, never lower the camera from your eye after taking your shot because this is a dead giveaway.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: